 But what about phrasal gaffes that make just as much, if not more, sense than their correct counterparts?
 Those are eggcorns, a term coined by linguist Geoff Pullum in 2003 as a nod to people’s long-running habit of mistaking the word acorn for eggcorn.
-You could feasibly argue that acorns look like some sort of cross between an egg and a piece of corn.
+You could feasibly argue that acorns look like some sort of cross between an egg and a kernel of corn.

-1. Cold Slaw // Coleslaw
+1. The Eggcorn: Cold Slaw // The Actual Term: Coleslaw

 The term coleslaw derives from the Dutch koolsla, a truncated version of kool-salade—in English, “cabbage salad.”
 Since coleslaw, like most salads, is traditionally served cold, the eggcorn cold slaw is a little redundant.
 But it’s not inaccurate (and considering the existence of hot slaw recipes, it may occasionally help to clarify).
 It’s not new, either.
 The first known written mention of cold slaw is from 1794.

-2. Extract Revenge // Exact Revenge
+2. The Eggcorn: Extract Revenge // The Actual Term: Exact Revenge

 Back in the 16th century, exact was used as a verb that meant to forcefully require or demand something (payment, labor, etc.).
-By the 19th century, people had started using it to mean inflict—as in exact revenge.
+By the 19th century, people had started using it to mean “inflict”—as in exact revenge.
 You don’t often hear exact used as a verb at all these days.
 Extract, meaning to take out with force or effort, is much more common.
 And because revenge usually involves force and effort—the same type of painful process that you might associate with extracting a tooth—it’s no surprise that some people think the phrase is extract revenge.

 The phrase happy as a clam is generally believed to have begun as happy as a clam at high tide.
 At low tide, the mollusks are much more likely to get plucked from the sand by clam harvesters.
 But the shortened version of the phrase makes little sense without that context, and plenty of people have unwittingly (or wittingly) replaced clam with clown.
 After all, clowns are known for being jolly, even if their antics have a tendency to terrify us.

-4. Last-Stitch Effort // Last-Ditch Effort
+4. The Eggcorn: Last-Stitch Effort // The Actual Term: Last-Ditch Effort

 A last-ditch effort or attempt is one final, no-holds-barred, possibly desperate push to accomplish (or prevent) something.
 It’s a reference to the military tradition of defending your territory to the death, even when invaders have reached your very last trenches; the phrase die in the last ditch has been around since the early 18th century.
-Last-stitch effort, though technically incorrect, evokes a similar sense of eleventh-hour determination and futility: If there’s only a single stitch holding your pant legs together, it’s probably working quite hard to keep them from separating.
+Last-stitch effort, though technically incorrect, evokes a similar sense of 11th-hour determination and futility: If there’s only a single stitch holding your pant legs together, it’s probably working quite hard to keep them from separating.

-5. Old-Timers’ Disease // Alzheimer’s Disease
+5. The Eggcorn: Old-Timers’ Disease // The Actual Term: Alzheimer’s Disease

-6. Deep-Seeded // Deep-Seated
+6. The Eggcorn: Deep-Seeded // The Actual Term: Deep-Seated

 Calling something “deep-seeded” implies that its seeds were planted far into the ground; so by the time it breaks the surface, it’s likely established a vast network of strong roots that aren’t easy to yank out.
 A deep-seeded fear or prejudice, for example, isn’t easy to get rid of.
 But the proper phrase is deep-seated, meaning the subject’s seat—as in its center or central power—is situated deep below the surface.
 This paints a much less literal picture than deep-seeded, which helps explain why deep-seeded-versus-deep-seated is one of many word usage mistakes that even smart people make.